 "In a post-apocalyptic wasteland in 1997, a comic book fan adopts the persona of his favourite hero to save his enthusiastic friend and fight a tyrannical overlord."

 On this day in 2017 (in Russia), audiences were treated to the cinematic spectacle of an alien crash in Moscow with Attraction.
-The feature starred Irina Starshenbaum and Rinal Mukhametov, and here's the premise as listed on IMDB.com:
+Directed by Fedor Bondarchuk from a story by Oleg Malovichko and Andrey Zolotarev, the film starred Irina Sharshenbaum, Rinal Mukhametov, Alexander Petrov, and others.
+According to our friends at IMDB.com, here's the plot summary:

 "After an alien ship crash lands onto a Russian city, many who saw it and the occupants start to question their own existence while there are those who demand the aliens leave Earth."